 Is There Such Thing as a Bad Question?

 For me.
-I like when people start with something like this.
-Is it ok if I ask you a question about your hands?
+I like it when people start with something like this.
+Can I ask you a question about your hands?
 Some people are nervous when approaching me about this.
 Yet, I would rather you talk with me than create an assumption and judge me on that view.
 Education is key to building bridges and making change.
 So let me educate you a little.
-I will either ask them what they would like to know, are you more comfortable if I tell you about myself, or would you like to know why I have only one finger.
-I often find that people like it if I tell them my story, and it takes the pressure off the whole interaction.
+I will ask them what they would like to know.
+Would you prefer to know about meIt's great to love those kids, or would you like to know why I have only one finger?
+People often appreciate it when I share my story, and it takes the pressure off the entire interaction.
 That said.
-If you are looking for a way to approach an individual, in my opinion the questions don't have to be specific to the disability.
+If you are looking for a way to approach an individual, in my opinion, the questions don't have to be specific to the disability.
 Suppose someone looks like they need assistance.
-You can offer help by just asking Can I help you.
-If they answer no, then leave it if they answer yes.
+You can offer help by simply asking, 'Can I help you?
+If they answer no, then leave it; if they answer yes.
 Ask them how you can best support them.
 They know what they need, so let them guide you.
 If you want to learn about their disability, you can try this.
-Introduce yourself and ask if they feel comfortable telling about themselves?
-Or Can you tell me about your hands?
+Introduce yourself and ask if they feel comfortable telling about themselves.
+Or can you tell me about your hands?
 That one is more specific to me.
 Though I think you get the idea.
 These examples are simple and respectful.
-Done in a way that will lessen the discomfort of the person you are talking with and open up for a more meaningful conversation.
+It should be done in a way that minimizes the discomfort of the person you are talking with and opens up for a more meaningful conversation.

 Love from The Fingerless Kitchen,